 The annual 'Burn Brighter This Winter' campaign provides easy-to-follow advice about how wood heaters can be operated to reduce smoke emissions.

 The steps to follow are:

-- After loading wood, open the air control and burn your fire on high for 20 minutes, especially before going to bed
+- After reloading, open the air intake and burn your fire on high for 20 minutes, especially before going to bed.

 - Ensure your flue is clear.

 Further information can be found at